The Desert Venice Kovid-19 then contemplates a future without tourist crowds

 MIGUEL MEDINA / AFP / Getty Images

-In many ways, Venice has become a victim of its own popularity in the escalating conflict between overtourism, the popularity of cruise ships and the steady decline of local residents fleeing affordable and cheap flights and tourists.
+In many ways, Venice has become a victim of its own popularity in the escalating conflict between overtourism, the popularity of cruise ships, and the steady decline of local residents fleeing tourists due to affordable and cheap flights.

 The population of Venice has fallen to just 52,000 today, from 175,000 after World War II.